 Q. HOW MUCH WILL I NEED?

 When it comes to finding out how much treatment you will need, it is important to take your time and do some measuring in order to get the most accurate estimate.
-You will need to measure both the length and the height of each wall of the log cabin and mutliply these numbers together.
-For example, if one wall of the log cabin is 5 metres in length and 2 metres high, this total square metres of that wall is 10m2.
+You will need to measure both the length and the height of each wall of the log cabin and multiply these numbers together.
+For example, if one wall of the log cabin is 5 metres in length and 2 metres high, the total square metres of that wall is 10m2.
 Repeat this for all four walls of the log cabin and add these numbers together to give you the total square metres of the log cabin.

 Emperor Exterior Wood Waterproofer has a coverage of 5m2 per litre and is a one-coat treatment, meaning a 5L will cover 25m2 in total.